French Louisianians: La Belle Rivière

 In the 17th century, the French were the first modern Europeans to explore what became known as Ohio Country.
 In 1663, it became part of New France, a royal province of French Empire, and northeastern Ohio was further explored by Robert La Salle in 1669.

 During the 18th century, the French set up a system of trading posts to control the fur trade in the region, linked to their settlements in present-day Canada and what they called the Illinois Country along the Mississippi River.
 Fort Miami on the site of present-day St. Joseph, Michigan was constructed in 1680 by New France Governor-General Louis de Buade de Frontenac.

 They built Fort Sandoské by 1750 (and perhaps a fortified trading post at Junundat in 1754).

 By the 1730s, population pressure from expanding European colonies on the Atlantic coast compelled several groups of Native Americans to relocate to the Illinois Country.
 From the east, the Delaware and Shawnee arrived, and Wyandot and Ottawa from the north.
 The Miami lived in what is now western Ohio.
 The Mingo formed out of Iroquois who migrated west into the Ohio lands, as well as some refugee remnants of other tribes.

 By the mid-18th century, British traders were rivaling French traders in the area.
 They had occupied a trading post called Loramie's Fort, which the French attacked from Canada in 1752, renaming it for a Frenchman named Loramie and establishing a trading post there.
 In the early 1750s George Washington was sent to the Ohio Country by the Ohio Company to survey, and the fight for control of the territory would spark the French and Indian War.
 It was in the Ohio Country where George Washington lost the Battle of Fort Necessity to Louis Coulon de Villiers in 1754, and the subsequent Battle of the Monongahela to Charles Michel de Langlade and Jean-Daniel Dumas to retake the country 1755.

 The Treaty of Paris ceded the country to Great Britain in 1763.
-During this period the country was routinely engaged in turmoil, with massacres and battles occurring among the tribes.
+During this period the country was routinely engaged in turmoil, with massacres and battles occurring between the Indian tribes.